FINDERS: CIA FRONT & NEW AGE CULT

 As the children involved would now be in their mid-twenties, it would probably be worthwhile to carefully investigate the matter with an eye toward the psychological damage and emotional pain suffered by the victims.
 As a journalist, I feel this work should be left to properly trained professionals.

-Finders is also connected to Ivan Illich, a homosexual Jesuit priest, agitator, and New Age luminary who runs a spy school in Cuernavaca, Mexico, (CIDOC) which, incidentally, I myself visited some years ago.
-Illich, incidentally, is in bad shape — his tooth radio has gotten infected, and he is suffering in terrible pain from an immense cancerous growth in his jaw, as can be seen in his recent photographs in Utne Reader, a New Age digest.
+Finders is loosely connected to Ivan Illich, a homosexual Jesuit priest, agitator, and New Age luminary who runs a spy school in Cuernavaca, Mexico, (CIDOC) which, incidentally, I myself visited some years ago.
+Illich seems to be in bad health — his tooth radio has gotten infected, and he is suffering in terrible pain from an immense cancerous growth in his jaw, as can be seen in his recent photographs in Utne Reader, a New Age digest.
 Illich, like many other New Agers, rails against the AMA, doctors, and modern medicine in general, and advocates instead “alternative medicine” — holistic healing, chiropractic, massage, naturopathy, homeopathy, acupuncture and Chinese healing arts, shamanism, Native American rituals and medicinal herbs, psychic surgery, Christian Science, “positive thinking” and the Science of Mind, and various forms of holistic healing.
 Accordingly, Illich refuses to seek medical treatment from a real doctor, suffering instead at the hands of countless New Age quacks.
-It is probable that such a cynical attitude toward modern medicine and advocacy of questionable — sometimes quite dangerous — health practices resulted in the death of a woman at Finders, a victim of occult practices and New Age medicine.
+It is probable that such a cynical attitude toward modern medicine and advocacy of questionable — sometimes quite dangerous — health practices resulted in the death of a woman at Finders, a probable victim of occult practices and New Age quack medicine.

 I observed the members of the group over a period of years.
 I never knew them to lie or to take unfair advantage of anyone.
-They were, in my estimation, scrupulously honest and sincerely concerned about the well-being of everyone they encountered.
-And at no time did I see any members of the group use any form of coercion on anyone.
+They were, in my estimation, scrupulously honest and genuinely concerned about the well-being of everyone they encountered.
+Helping others was stated to be their mission in life.
+In reality their interest in others was superficial and their attention span very short.
+What they were really looking for was a commonality of interests and assessing the opportunities for taking advantage of others (to mutual benefit.)
+At no time did I see any members of the group use any form of coercion on anyone.
 I would say they practiced true Christian values (although they were not church-goers), being far less hypocritical and insincere than all too many “religious” persons I have encountered.
+Or so it appeared.

 The group exhibited cultish behavior and was secretive and evasive when dealing with outsiders.
 They were fairly open in dealing with me — or so I thought.
 While their answers to direct questions were often cryptic and guarded, I never felt them to be deceitful.
 And their interest in New Age spirituality was hardly alarming; indeed, I found it refreshing to meet people interested in community values and interpersonal relationships, philosophical debate, and spiritual matters in the midst of the materialistic culture of twentieth-century America.

-Some common (and widely popular) misconceptions underly the New Age Movement:
+Some common (and widely popular) misconceptions underlie the New Age Movement:

 1. Metempsychosis — the psychological disorder known as metempsychosis is a belief in the transmigration of souls, or reincarnation.
 This appears to be the principle belief of the New Age Movement.